Thai Massage versus Thai Yoga Massage – what’s in a name?

 - Yoga teachers can enhance their sessions by including some elements of Thai Massage.

-- Thai Massage teachers can start their classes with some yoga warm up.
+- Thai Massage teachers can start their classes with some yoga warm-up exercises.

-- Yoga teachers can offer Thai Yoga Massage sessions to their students, a perfect match.
+- Yoga teachers can offer Thai Yoga Massage sessions to their students – an excellent combination.

 Thai Yoga Massage and Yoga – a perfect match